-I work with Medicare every day at the home medical equipment store where I work, And, unfortunately, no, Medicare will not pay for a sleep chair.
+I work with Medicare every day at the home medical equipment store where I work, And, unfortunately, no, Medicare will not pay for a sleep chair for elderly people.
 They do not consider an item like this medically necessary.
 For people who have trouble moving around in bed, they will buy a hospital bed for home use if the beneficiary meets certain criteria.

-Can You Really Buy a Sleeping Recliner Online?
+Can You Really Buy Sleeper Recliners for Elderly People Online?

 How to Clean and Care for a Sleeping Chair

 Making sure your sleeping chair is clean and well cared for will ensure that it will be in top shape for many years.
 After all, recliner chairs usually represent an important expense, and taking proper care of it will maximize the benefits of your investment.

 First of all, you should be aware of the materials your sleeping recliner is made from.
 The upholstery on your recliner can be made of leather, faux leather, cloth, microfiber, amongst other types of fabric.
 Keeping this in mind, look for a cleaning agent that is specifically made to clean the material your chair is made of.

 Clean your recliner chair with the appropriate products at least once a week.
 Make sure you are vigorous enough to really clean the chair, but not so rough on the fabric that you damage it.
 You can also vacuum your chair before or after cleaning it to get rid of any small bits that might get lost between the folds of the chair.
 You should also make sure that sharp objects don’t come anywhere near your chair since they can puncture the upholstery and leave nasty holes that will be difficult to repair.

 Summary And Final Recommendations